 The Zodiac Killer wrote cryptograms for police, signing them with a sun cross.

-In one murder case the perpetrator did actually leave his calling card at the scene of the crime.
-(He accidentally dropped a case of them not to far away from the scene).
-This led to the prosecutor having an I Always Wanted to Say That moment when he came to trial.
-Not surprisingly he was the primary suspect from beginning to end of the case.
+In one murder case the perpetrator did actually leave his calling card at the scene of the crime, by dropping a case of them not far away.
+Unsurprisingly, he was the primary suspect from the beginning to the end of the case, and the prosecutor had an I Always Wanted to Say That moment when he came to trial.